aibazhang/aibazhang.github.io/md/nontech/personal_information_protection_exam.md

   - succession is not completed yet, consenct is necessary, opt-out will not be necessary
 - 24: shared user of personal data
   - "The name or title having responsibility" is not meant to the person in charge internally
+  - "Fixed set of data"
     - same-part of the purpose of use -> all
 - 25: 3rd located outside of Japan
   - need check foreign governments
   - only according to Japanese laws and regulations (not including laws of foreign countries)